eugenioenko/interpreter/readme.md

 let yArray = [4,5,6];
 let zArray = xArray + yArray;
 ```
-So far there are only a few methods defined for arrays:
+#### Implemented methods:
-- pop(): removes last element from the array and returns it
+- .pop(): removes last element from the array and returns it
-- push(value): adds an element at the end of the array
+- .push(value): adds an element at the end of the array
-- join(separator): returns a string representation of the array with value separated by separator
+- .join(separator): returns a string representation of the array with value separated by separator
+- .size(): returns length of the array
+- .each(@(value, index, array){}): executes callback passing value, index and array as argument
+- .map(@(value, index, array){}): remaps the values of the array by executing mapping funciton passing value, index and array as argument
+- .find (@value, index, array){}): returns value from the array which if callback returns true
+- .indexOf(value): returns the index of the value inside the array

 #### Range:
 array[start : end : step];